HauntedBees/SqlManager/README.md

 This will output:
 ```
-Susan owns no blue hats!
+Susan has no blue hats!
 ```

 ### GetLastInsertId